Pancreatic Cancer: Types and General Information

 - The risk of pancreatic cancer in individuals with familial pancreatitis is particularly high.

-- Chronic pancreatitis appears to almost triple risk, and as with diabetes, new-onset pancreatitis may be a symptom of a tumor.
+- Chronic pancreatitis appears to be an almost triple risk, and as with diabetes, new-onset pancreatitis may be a tumor symptom.

 - Family history; 5 to 10% of pancreatic cancer cases have an inherited component, where people have a family history of pancreatic cancer.

-- People who have been diagnosed with Type 2 diabetes for longer than ten years may have a 50% increased risk, as compared with non-diabetics.
+- People diagnosed with Type 2 diabetes for longer than ten years may have a 50% increased risk compared to non-diabetics.

-- Cigarette smoking is the best-established avoidable risk factor for pancreatic cancer, approximately doubling risk among long-term smokers, the risk increasing with the number of cigarettes smoked and the years of smoking.
+- Cigarette smoking is the best-established avoidable risk factor for pancreatic cancer, with approximately doubled risk among long-term smokers, the risk increasing with the number of cigarettes smoked and the years of smoking.

 The American Cancer Society's most recent estimates for pancreatic cancer in the United States are for 2015: